helloames/computer-architecture/README.md

 # computer-architecture
-CS250 in Fall 2024 with Dr. Daniel Sorin
+Projects from CS250 in Fall 2024 with Dr. Daniel Sorin